Are Essential Oils Safe For Cats?

 There are some benefits to a few essential oils for cat health.

-A study on 28 cats treated with garlic, marjoram, and ozonated olive oil, found improvement in infection of otodectes cynotis with a dose of 5 drops applied to the facial area.
+A study on 28 cats treated with garlic, marjoram, and ozonated olive oil, found improvement in infection of otodectes cynotis.
+The dose was 5 drops applied to the facial area.

 Another study found benefits to artemisia absinthian extract when orally administered to cats at a dose of 300 mg/kg and 600 mg/kg.
 Despite these benefits, consult your vet for specific treatments.